• Skip to primary navigation

 Looking for the perfect steak dinner?

-This pan-seared New York strip steak and scallops recipe is probably exactly what you’ve been needing in your life.
-It can be whipped up at home with just one heavy-duty cast-iron pan and a few simple ingredients but tastes like you’re dining in a fancy restaurant.
-Fork-tender, flavorful steak, and golden-brown scallops make the best, easy, 25-minute dinner that’s perfect for date night!
+This pan-seared New York strip steak and scallops recipe are probably exactly what you’ve needed in your life.
+It can be whipped up at home with just one heavy-duty cast-iron pan and a few simple ingredients, but tastes like you’re dining in a fancy restaurant.
+Fork-tender, flavorful steak and golden-brown scallops make the best, easy, 25-minute dinner perfect for date night!

-Unlike the ribeye, the New York strip steak will be less marbled and perfect to pair with scallops.
+Unlike a ribeye steak, the New York strip steak will be less marbled and perfect to pair with scallops.

 What you need to make this recipe